simla33/ucp.yazi/README.md

 ## Features

 - **Copy files to system clipboard** - Works with other file managers, browsers, and applications
-- **Paste files from external sources** - Supports files from other file managers and code editors (including VS Code)
+- **Paste files from external sources** - Supports pasting files from other file managers and code editors (including VS Code)
-- **Image paste support** - Preserves original file extensions when possible
 - **Text paste to new file** - Automatically suggests creating new files when clipboard contains text
 - **Smart collision handling** - Manages file conflicts during paste operations

-- Native Yazi commands like cut and symlink work with plugin's commands
+- Native Yazi commands like cut and symlink work with the plugin
+- Fallbaks to native yazi copy and paste commands so it should work anywhere yazi works

 ## Previews